algolia/instant-search-demo/README.md

    The recommended way is by using an [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).
 Select the one depending of your cluster configuration.
 If you do not know which one is appropriated, [nginx controller](https://github.com/kubernetes/ingress-nginx/blob/main/README.md#readme) should do the trick.

    This controller will help you to setup the SSL protocol.

-## Tutorial

-**Follow this [step by step tutorial](https://www.algolia.com/doc/tutorials/search-ui/instant-search/build-an-instant-search-results-page/instantsearchjs/) (on Algolia.com) to learn how this implementation works** and how it has been built using the [instantsearch.js library](https://community.algolia.com/instantsearch.js/).

-A more general overview of filtering and faceting is available in a [dedicated tutorial](https://www.algolia.com/doc/tutorials/search-ui/instant-search/filtering/faceting-search-ui/instantsearchjs/).